-If you get a driver license suspension, you may apply for an occupational driver’s license (ODL) which limits where you can drive (only certain counties).
-To get an ODL, you may need to show “good cause” which means you need your license for going to and from work, taking children to school, running necessary errands like going to the grocery store, or the doctor for treatment.
-You’ll also be required by the court to install an alcohol interlock device on your vehicle.
+In the event your license is suspended, you may apply for an occupational driver’s license (ODL), which places limits on your driving.
+You will be limited in where you can drive, generally by county.
+Additionally, to acquire an ODL, you may need to demonstrate “good cause” — that means you require a license for getting to and from work, taking children to school, or running necessary errands such as going to the grocery store or doctor’s appointments.

-According to the Texas Department of public safety, the ALR hearing or
+According to the Texas Department of public safety:

 “Administrative License Revocation (ALR) Program is a civil administrative process unrelated to criminal court proceedings.
 The ALR Program applies to individuals arrested for Driving While Intoxicated (DWI) or Boating While Intoxicated (BWI) and refuse to take or fail a blood or breath test.”

-Hearings are conducted by the State Office of Administrative Hearings.
-When the hearing is held, the Administrative Law Judge (ALJ) will listen to all parties’ evidence.
-After the hearing, the ALJ will issue a final, appealable decision and order that will be sent to the parties.
-If the ALJ finds that DPS has proven its case, the ALJ’s order will authorize a suspension of your driver license.
-If the ALJ finds that DPS has not proven its case, your driver license will not be suspended.
+If the ALJ finds that the DPS has proven its case, the order will authorize a suspension of your driver’s license.
+However, if the ALJ finds that the DPS has not proven its case, your driver’s license will not be suspended.